Professional Dog Training

 A good option if you have the time and ability to train your own dog but need some help and guidance.

 For the hunting companion that doesn’t retrieve instinctively or adequately.
-Your dog will retrieve to hand after this approximate four to six week program.
+Your dog will retrieve to hand after this approximate six week program.

 Puppy Head Start Program

 Birds, birds and more birds!